Picoflares in the Quiet Solar Corona: Solar Orbiter Observations Halfway to the Sun: Introduction

+Furthermore, radio observations of noise storms have revealed small electron acceleration episodes with energies of $10^{20}$--$10^{24}$~erg \citep{James2018, James2017}, comparable to the picoflare energy range investigated here.
+Recent Solar Orbiter observations have also identified picoflare jets in coronal holes that contribute to solar wind generation \citep{Chitta2023, Chitta2025}, establishing the broader significance of small-scale energy releases in coronal heating and wind acceleration.

 The number of detected small-scale events has consistently increased with improvements in instrumental sensitivity, spatial resolution, and temporal resolution.
-EUV instrumentation has revealed numerous nanoflares, characterized by densities of $n_e = (0.2$–$2) \times 10^9$ cm$^{-3}$, temperatures of $1$–$2$ MK, spatial scales of 10–100 Mm, and durations of 0.5–10 minutes.
+EUV instrumentation has revealed numerous nanoflares, characterized by densities of $n_e = (0.2$--$2) \times 10^9$ cm$^{-3}$, temperatures of $1$--$2$ MK, spatial scales of 10--100 Mm, and durations of 0.5--10 minutes.
 The discovery of these EUV nanoflares has identified a previously missing energy source for coronal heating, underscoring the need to investigate these additional mechanisms to explain the corona's anomalously high temperature.

 The High-Resolution Imager (\hrieuv) of the EUI instrument \citep{Rochus2019a} aboard Solar Orbiter \citep{Mueller2019a} observed the quiet corona during deep solar minimum with a cadence of a few seconds, revealing even smaller EUV brightenings than nanoflares.
 Termed "campfires" due to their prolonged appearance, these events emitted in the 174~\AA{} coronal channel.
 Their spatiotemporal characteristics, emission measure, and temperature are detailed in \cite{Berghmans2021}.
 Utilizing Solar Orbiter's unique vantage point, \cite{Zhukov2021} performed stereoscopic triangulation to determine that weaker events were situated $1$--$2.5 \times 10^3$ km above the photosphere, while larger ones occupied a narrow vertical layer at $2.5$--$5 \times 10^3$ km, where the plasma $\beta \ll 1$ \citep{gary2001plasma}.
 This strongly suggests the energy releases observed by \hrieuv are produced by field-aligned current sheets along coronal loops near the transition region (see \cite{Demoulin2000}).
-Singular current dissipation can be categorized as parallel to the magnetic field for $\beta \ll 1$ (transition region) or perpendicular for $\beta \gg 1$, the latter involving faster magnetic reconnection typical in nanoflare models \citep{SpicerBrown1980, PriestForbes2000}.

 The historical progression of flare detection sensitivity reveals a remarkable trend: each generation of instrumentation has revealed increasingly numerous small-scale energy releases.
 Early hard X-ray observations in the 1980s detected events at rates of $\sim10^{-25}$~s$^{-1}$~cm$^{-2}$, while 1990s-2000s EUV telescopes improved this to $\sim10^{-22}$--$10^{-21}$~s$^{-1}$~cm$^{-2}$.
 The recent \hrieuv observations continue this progression, pushing detection limits to previously inaccessible energy regimes and revealing the true density of small-scale heating events predicted by Parker's nanoflare hypothesis.